 Vending – It requires an investment… but there is money (and more importantly, independence) in running your own vending franchise.

-Web Design and SEO (search engine optimization) – There are a lot of people who have the knowledge and ability to design websites and optimize them for search engines… but what they may not realize is how valuable that skill can be, and what kind of service they can provide to others.
+Web Design and SEO (search engine optimization) – There are a lot of people who have the knowledge and ability to design websites and optimize them for search engines… but often overlooked is how valuable that skill can be, and that it's a service you can provide others.